-Importantly and helpfully, there is an express statement in the Guidance Note that the JFSC will not treat a utility token (i.e. a token conferring a usage right and with no economic or voting rights) as a security token solely by reason of the fact that it might be traded in the secondary market (e.g. listed on the cryptocurrency exchange).
+The JFSC Guidance contains a helpful statement that the JFSC will not treat a utility token (i.e. a token conferring a usage right and with no economic or voting rights) as a "security" token solely by reason of the fact that it might be traded in the secondary market (e.g. listed on an exchange).